vug/HelloCulus/README.md

 * Further abstractions in GLSL code would be good.
   * Provide common GLSL functionality that'll be included with every shader (Perlin Noise, hash noise, raymarching logic, `ro` and `rd` computation, material logic, shadow logic, ...)
   * Let the artist just write the juicy part without boiler plate
+* Even though, the app can reload shaders, editing them while the app is running is not as convenient.
+Need to remove headset, edit file on computer, reload, put the headset back.
+  * Instead, having an editor that overlays on top of the rendered visuals in VR could be a better solution.
+(There are other GLSL renderes with that ability)
+  * Say, press a button to open the text editor, which should be rendere using a `Quad` Layer type.
+User edits the file while keeping the headset.
+Then reload and hide with different buttons.